 A: All types.
 I like the diversity of narrating both fiction and non-fiction.
 I think fiction is much more demanding and having the occasional non-fiction break is refreshing to me.

 Q: Full cast must be a lot of fun, working with Yuri.
-I only met him once, after he produced my novel Fame Island.
+I only met him once, after he produced one of my novels.
 Radio drama is the only acting I’ve tried myself, as solo narration is beyond me.
 As a medium, it is very time consuming and therefore rare.
 Any favorites there?

 A: The kick you get from acting in audio drama is closest to the kick from working on stage!
 Yuri is such a skilled audio director, and always gets wonderful actors for his productions, so I’m ready to go whenever he has something he thinks I’m right for.
 I had a chance to do some “audio noir” or channel my inner Barbara Stanwyck! in his Hollywood Theatre of the Ear production of BLACK MASK AUDIO MAGAZINE for Blackstone Audio, and also had a good time playing a Brit in his Audie Award winning production of THE SHERLOCK HOLMES THEATRE, also for Blackstone Audio.